Brother XM1010 Review – Is it Worth It?

 What Does It Look Like Out of the Box?

-The machine features a smooth white body with a metal interior.
+The machine features a smooth white body with a metal interior (not a heavy-duty machine, though).
 There is a very small accessories compartment on the front of the machine.
 You will only be able to store the basics here.

 The right front of the machine has a purple floral accent surrounding the stitch selection dial and reverse lever.
 It adds a feminine touch but might be a little too floral for some.